Please take time to look over our HEALTH GUARANTEE and PURCHASE AGREEMENT

 - At 3-4 weeks they begin receiving puppy food, soaked in water in a community bowl.

 - At 4 weeks of age we start the manding process per puppy culture.
 This is a 2 weeks process and by 6 weeks they are receiving dry puppy food for treats.
+WHAT IS MANDING?
+This is the process of teaching a puppy to sit without being asked verbally and being offered a treat.

 - Crate conditioning and eating: We slowly start the process of teaching them to eat individually in their crates, happily.
+This begins at 5-5 1/2 weeks

 - A water bucket is hung in their space "free choice" during the day.